March 14, 2026 * 25/ 45 MILES

 Q: Can I participate as a walker/kick-sledder/bikejorer/jet-packer….?

 A: Yes, we will make sure the trail is dragged.
-However, there will be no set classic tracks.
+However, there are no set classic tracks.
 The width will likely be variable.
 And some parts will deteriorate into mush after 50+ people.
 There may be areas of windslab and sugary snow.
 Racers should be prepared to race in all conditions.Q: How many people will be allowed to enter the race?

 A: We have a limit of 120 racers.
 We strongly recommend early registration so we can better plan for the race.Q: Do I have to have a pulk if I am skijoring?

-A: No. Skijorers should be self sufficient and have the option of either carrying gear in a pack or bringing a pulk.
-Like your fellow skiers and bikers, if you or your dogs have a problem you should be prepared with enough gear for everyone to wait for assistance.
+A: No. Skijorers should be self-sufficient and have the option of either carrying gear in a pack or bringing a pulk.
+Like skiers and bikers, if you or your dogs have a problem you should be prepared with enough gear for everyone to wait for assistance.
 The pulk does offer some advantages: you can carry a snowhook to tie off your dogs (good idea if you are running 3), you can easily carry the kitchen sink (or a dog) and some dogs actually really like pulks.
 The TRC does not allow dogs to be dropped anywhere on the course.
 If your dog can’t finish you leave with them.Q: What if I only have one dog, can I still skijor?